 California's State Transportation Agency spends approximately \$5 billion annually on building and maintaining California roads.
-In addition, State government purchases new vehicles and equipment each year.
-This measure would consider requiring that contractors use the cleanest equipment available in order to be considered for these contracts and that State agencies purchase the cleanest vehicles and equipment that are available.
+In addition, the State government purchases new vehicles and equipment each year.
+This measure would consider requiring State contractors to use the cleanest equipment available in order to be considered for these contracts and State agencies to purchase the cleanest vehicles and equipment that are available.
 This measure builds on Governor Newsom's recent directive for State government to immediately redouble efforts to reduce greenhouse gas emissions and mitigate the impacts of climate change while building a sustainable, inclusive economy.